 Only personnel with Administrator Level access to the PCI controller can perform this procedure.

-1. Using Windows Explorer access the following folder: c:\Nordson\Serial spc.dat
+- 1. Using Windows Explorer access the following folder: - c:\Nordson\Serial spc.dat the data for unit 2 is stored as spc2.dat

 The spc data for unit 1 is stored as